-- Our customers- From the engagements held with our clients we have built a deeper understanding of their key interests and concerns which we consider important in building a long-term relationship with them as a supplier and partner.
+- Our customers- From the engagements held with our customers we have built a deeper understanding of their key interests and concerns which we consider important in building a long-term relationship.
 As a result the Company has taken the following actions: - 1) Implemented reward/recognition of high performing teams and taking action to address customer performance concerns. - 2) We have planned to support key competitions, aligning our resources accordingly. - 3) We have taken steps to align our own strategy taking into account customer direction.
-This impacts the type of capabilities we build within the business, what research and development we chose to fund and locations in which we chose to invest in developing physical presence. - Our people- As a result of the engagement with our staff in FY2019, we have shaped investment to provide more accessible development environments.
-We have also published a revised Employee Value Proposition, investing in new tools to allow personnel greater flexibility to tailor their compensation packages. - Our wider workforce- As a result of our engagements we introduced revised methods for implementation of our procedures with any contractors in our workforce.
-We also made changes to our approach for deployment of some contractors based on what we learnt through our engagements on changes to the IR35 regulations impacting off-payroll staff. - Our partners and suppliers- As a result of the engagements described: - 1) Northrop Grumman undertook a successful bid with a team which positioned Northrop Grumman and the associated partners for entry to a new market. - 2) Northrop Grumman was able to work with the impacted suppliers to support them through their transition and to mitigate resulting impact to Northrop Grumman's business. - Our communities- Our activity in these areas has been positively received both by individual beneficiaries and by the broader (customer, industry and local) communities in which we as a company operate.
+This impacts the type of capabilities we build within the business, what research and development we choose to fund and locations in which we chose to invest in developing physical presence. - Our people- As a result of the engagement with our staff in FY2020, we have shaped investment to provide more accessible development environments. - Our wider workforce- As a result of our engagements we introduced revised methods for implementation of our procedures with any contractors in our workforce.
+We also made changes to our approach for deployment of some contractors based on what we learnt through our engagements on changes to the IR35 regulations impacting off-payroll staff. - Our partners and suppliers- As a result of the engagements described: - 1) Northrop Grumman undertook a successful bid with a team which positioned Northrop Grumman and the associated partners for entry to a new market. - 2) Northrop Grumman was able to work with the impacted suppliers to support them through their transition and to mitigate resulting impact to Northrop Grumman's business. - Our communities- Our continued activity and support in these areas has been positively received both by individual beneficiaries and by the broader (customer, industry and local) communities in which we as a company operate.
 This has tended to confirm our belief that we have a positive role to play in the development and support for our communities as part of a broader industry objective.

-In addition to the focus applied above, in 2019, the Company's board of directors applied renewed attention to environmental aspects, submitting reporting as required to achieve both ISO 14001 certification and the Energy Savings Opportunity Scheme.
+In addition to the focus applied above, in 2020, the board of directors for NGUKL applied renewed attention to environmental aspects, submitting reporting as required to achieve both ISO 14001 certification and the Energy Savings Opportunity Scheme.